plotly/documentation/Contributing.md

 The content for Plotly's Python graphing library documentation (hosted at https://plot.ly/python) **IS NOT** contained in this repository.
 It is contained in the `plotly.py` repository at https://github.com/plotly/plotly.py/tree/master/doc and is cloned into this repository at build time.

-For information about editing **plotly.py** documentation [click here] (https://github.com/plotly/plotly.py/blob/master/doc/README.md).
+For information about editing **plotly.py** documentation [click here](https://github.com/plotly/plotly.py/blob/master/doc/README.md).

 ### plotly.r